 Property losses are more frequent and severe.
 Climate change has resulted in a substantial increase in property losses and catastrophic losses.
 Regardless of whether this has impacted a municipality directly, the substantial escalation in the cost of claims has increased both property insurance and reinsurance rates worldwide.
-Accessing adequate property capacity is becoming increasingly harder across Canada Cyber liability claims have risen dramatically in the last three years.
+Accessing adequate property capacity is becoming increasingly harder across Canada.
+Cyber liability claims have risen dramatically in the last three years.
 More important, it is anticipated that these claims will continue to grow at an exponential rate.
-In 2018, a number of smaller Ontario municipalities reported cyber attacks.
-One recent high profile attack in the US resulted in a hacker gaining access to a municipality's water system.
-In 2020, a Western Canadian municipality fell victim to a \$1 million phishing scheme while an Atlantic municipality spent four to six months restoring their computer system as a result of a hack.
+A number of cyber carriers are exiting the market and in addition, many of those remaining will not insure government entities.